airbnb/javascript/README.md

   - [11.1](#11.1) <a name='11.1'></a> Don't use iterators.
 Prefer JavaScript's higher-order functions like `map()` and `reduce()` instead of loops like `for-of`. eslint: [`no-iterator`](http://eslint.org/docs/rules/no-iterator.html)

     > Why?
 This enforces our immutable rule.
-Dealing with pure functions that return values is easier to reason about than side-effects.
+Dealing with pure functions that return values is easier to reason about than side effects.

     ```javascript
     const numbers = [1, 2, 3, 4, 5];